PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Background

-\textbf{\underline{Bundlability}:} It is the property of a network that allows bundling of multiple (global) links into fewer multi-core fibers~(MCFs, ~\cite{lei2020bundlefly, awaji2013optical}).
-Bundlable networks such as PolarFly, Bundlefly and \newfly have multiple links between adjacent modules~(logical groups of nodes) that can be packed together in an MCF.
-This significantly reduces cabling cost and complexity in large networks.
-However, Dragonfly and Megafly are not amenable to bundling because each pair of node groups in these topologies is connected by a single link.
-While multiple links can be used to connect a pair of groups, it significantly reduces the scalability of these topologies.\\
+\textbf{\underline{Bundlability}:} Bundlefly~\cite{lei2020bundlefly} introduced the concept of bundling friendly networks as modular topologies with multiple links between adjacent modules~(logical groups of nodes) that can be packed together in a Multi-Core Fiber~\cite{awaji2013optical}.
+This reduces cabling cost and complexity.
+Both Bundlefly and PolarStar are amenable to bundling as per this description. {The largest Dragonfly and Megafly constructions are less bundling friendly -- there is one link between each pair of node groups.
+Multiple links can be used between adjacent groups to make these topologies bundlable~\cite{frontier}.
+However,} {doing so} {reduces their scalability and Moore-bound efficiency proportionally.} Additionally, large racks that can accommodate multiple logical groups can also enable bundling inter-rack cables.